-A Home That Isn't Seen, Is A Home That Isn't Sold.
+A Home That Isn't Being Seen, Is A Home That Isn't Being Sold.

 Real estate marketing really boils down to that key point.
 When selling your home, you need to make sure that you're putting your property in front of as many potential buyers as possible.

 A successful marketing plan leverages all 10 ways sellers can gain and keep the buyer's attention to help sell your home for the most money in the fewest number of days.